 FC Schalke 04’s inevitable relegation to the 2.
 Bundesliga was confirmed on the 20th April after defeat to Arminia Bielefeld.
-1. FC Köln are now 17th again after Hertha BSC‘s strong return from quarantine, and are now two points from safety after Hertha and Bielefeld drew on Sunday.
+1. FC Köln go into the final matchday in 17th place, one point behind SV Werder Bremen and two behind Bielefeld.

 Effzeh need to beat Schalke on Saturday – a draw won’t be enough due to Bremen’s superior goal difference – to have any chance of survival.
 Bremen, who play out-of-sorts Borussia Mönchengladbach, also have a better goal difference than Bielefeld, who play Stuttgart in their last match.

 Last weekend’s results mean that Hertha BSC, FC Augsburg and 1.
 FSV Mainz 05, despite their awful first half to the campaign, are now safe.

 In the 3.
 Liga, Dynamo Dresden secured promotion back to the 2.
 Bundesliga last weekend with a victory against Türkgücü München.
 Their superior goal difference means just a draw against Wehen Wiesbaden on Saturday will be enough to secure the title as well.